modxcms/revolution/_build/templates/default/README.md

 ## Contributing to MODX Using Grunt
 MODX Revolution 2.3 introduces CSS preprocessing to the Manager CSS.

+_Note: If you haven't already you'll first need to [setup node.js and npm](http://shapeshed.com/setting-up-nodejs-and-npm-on-mac-osx/)._

 ### Install Grunt
 In terminal, cd to _build/templates/default.
 Then run: